geosolutions-it/MapStore2/README.md

 Deploy the generated mapstore.war file (in web/target) to your favourite J2EE container (e.g. Tomcat).

-Read more on the [wiki](https://github.com/geosolutions-it/MapStore2/wiki).
+Read more on the [documentation site](https://geosolutions-it.github.io/MapStore2/).

 Professional Support
 ---------------------